VegOut

 The people who stop

 The people who seem to "stop caring overnight" didn't actually stop overnight.
 They were depleted for years.
-The sudden shift you see on the outside is just the moment the internal ledger finally tipped.
+The sudden shift visible on the outside is just the moment the internal ledger finally tipped.

 They didn't become cold.
 They became bankrupt.
 There's a difference.